UniversalDependencies/docs/workgroups/comparatives.md

 “Your hair is more pink than how pink it ever was.”

+In the following Russian [ru] example, the standard of comparison is missing completely and the partially reduced adverbial clause quantifies the difference:

-Russian [ru]: “the bigger surface, the bigger friction”
+“the bigger surface, the bigger friction”

 ~~~ conllu
 # 2011Nano.xml 71